 Today continue exploring or enjoy one of the optional excursions available.
 2nd overnight in Rovaniemi.

 Today board the local coach which will take you from Rovaniemi to the Muotka Wilderness Hotel, a paradise tucked away in the taiga forest in a magical and tranquil landscape.
-Simply enjoy your breath-taking surroundings, or add some of the great optional winter activities offered, which include snowshoeing, ice fishing, dog sledding and more.
-This is also a great place to search for the fabled Northern Lights at night, and you can do this with a visit to the resort's Aurora Camp.
-Two nights at the hotel in a Wilderness Room.
+Simply enjoy your breath-taking surroundings, or add some of the great optional winter activities offered, which include snowshoeing, ice fishing, dog sledding, visit to the Aurora Camp and more.
+This is also a great place to search for the fabled Northern Lights.
+Dinner and two nights at the hotel in a Wilderness Room.

-Another day to enjoy the peace and quiet in this remarkable place.
-2nd overnight here.
+Another day to enjoy the peace and quiet in this remarkable place or join an optional excursion.
+Dinner and 2nd overnight at Muotka Wilderness Hotel.

 Today you will travel even further north, taking the local coach from Muotka to Inari.
 This is a very special place and the centre of Sami tradition.
 Make time to visit Siida, the interesting Sami museum and nature centre, and explore the village.
-Overnight at the Inari Wilderness Hotel.
+Dinner and overnight at the Inari Wilderness Hotel in an Aurora Cabin.

 Continue by local coach from Finland into Norway, enjoying the change of scenery as you head north to Kirkenes, which shares a border with Russia.
 Overnight in Kirkenes.